francescoferraioli/resume/README.md

 The JS file is simply copied across and its sole purpose is simply to put the contents into pages at runtime.

+It also contains markdown (md) files which will be loaded into the `context` under the `markdown` property and displayable through the `markdown` partial.

 # Getting Started

 ## Seeing the result